industrial-asset-hub/asset-link-sdk/docs/overview.md

 Gateway:

-Have a gateway stack running to connect the asset link to.
-The gateway needs to implement server for the [grpcRegistry](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/specs/conn_suite_registry.proto) and implement the necessary clients for the specific asset link capabilities.
+Have a gateway stack running to connect the Asset Link to.
+The gateway needs to implement server for the [grpcRegistry](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/specs/conn_suite_registry.proto) and implement the necessary clients for the specific Asset Link capabilities.
 For discovery these clients need to be implemented:

 - [DriverInfo](https://github.com/industrial-asset-hub/asset-link-sdk/tree/main/specs/conn_suite_drv_info.proto)